Praka245/CMOS-Inverter-Layout-Design-Using-SKY130-PDK/SIMULATIONS/NOISE/README.md

 - The inverter exhibits a sharp transition region, balanced noise margins, and full rail-to-rail output swing, all of which are desirable characteristics for reliable digital logic operation.

+- The extracted noise margin values are consistent with the previously obtained VTC characteristics, further validating the correctness of the post-layout CMOS inverter implementation.